RuthAndRoth/Roth2/README.md

 ## Current Release

-Roth2 is currently under development, preparing for a v2 release soon.
+Roth2 v2 prepared on 2020-05-24 is the current release.

 ## Previous Release